JohnReedLOL/scala-trace-debug/README.md

 **Benefits:**

-- Easy to locate print statements
+- Easy to locate print statements.
+Gives you an idea of what each thread is doing.
 - Convenient object oriented style syntax facilitates chaining.
+Static methods usable with logger.
 - Easy to locate and remove trace statements (just Ctr-R find and replace)
 - Customizable features including stack trace length and enabling/disabling of assertions and traces.
 ____________________________________________________________________________________________________________________